Architecture of Croatia: Baroque and Rococo

 The cities of Dalmatia also had Baroque towers and bastions incorporated in their old walls, like the ones in Pula, Šibenik, and Hvar.
 But the biggest Baroque undertaking happened in Dubrovnik in the 17th century after a catastrophic earthquake in 1667 when almost the entire city was destroyed.
-In the Baroque style were rebuilt the church of St Vlaho on the main square (1715), Main Cathedral and Jesuit house with church of St Ignatius.
+In the Baroque style were rebuilt St Blaise's Church on the main square (1715), Dubrovnik Cathedral and Jesuit house with Saint Ignatius Church.
 Paolo Passalaqua united several of those baroque masterpieces with his Jesuit Stairway.
 This beautiful wide stone stairway with series of convexities and concavities and a strong balustrade (reminiscent of the famous Spanish Steps in Rome) actually connected two separate Baroque parts of the city – the Jesuit church above and Ivan Gundulić Square below.

 During the Baroque period, numerous churches of enchanting size and form were built in of all Croatia, thus becoming a crown in every town or city.
 The monastery churches often had an enclosing wall with inner porches lavishly decorated, like in the Franciscan monastery in Slavonski Brod where the columns are as thick as baroque abundance.
 The most beautiful one is probably the church in Selima near Sisak.
 It has an oval shape with elliptic dome and concave and convex front with two according towers.

 Wall painting flourished in all parts of Croatia, from illusionist frescoes in the church of Holy Mary in Samobor, St Catherine in Zagreb to the Jesuit church in Dubrovnik.
 The best preserved examples are the Rococo frescoes in Miljana mansion where allegorical seasons and natural elements were depicted through human nature and its reflection on art.